esag-swiss/iDig-Webapp/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Configuration
-This Beta version is intended to run on the same machine as iDig-server since connected to localhost.
-Default iDig-server credentials are use and should be edit in AccessIdig.vue as well as the list of trenches.
+This release is no more restricted to run on the same machine as iDig-server, although localhost is set by default.
+To use your settings fill in fields 'server', 'projet', 'user' and password then click on connexion.
+Message will prompt either settings are valid or not and then stored in localstorage to be used in the future until change is made by user.
+Originally developed for Amarythos project and with Agora sample data only those two project are listed.
+To add more please edit HeaderIdig.vue on line 76.
+Related trenches are to be added on AccessIdig.vue line 36.